First 100 days of the second Trump presidency: Background

 In the 1930s, Franklin D. Roosevelt promised major reforms during his first 100 days as president of the United States amid the Great Depression.
 After he introduced many significant policies during that period, the events of the "first 100 days" of a presidency became a common standard by which to measure future presidents in U.S. politics.

 Following his victory in the 2016 presidential election against Democratic nominee Hillary Clinton, Trump made a series of promises for the first 100 days of his first presidency, which began in 2017.
 His efforts to fulfill key campaign promises often stalled, were compromised, or were unsuccessful due to ongoing political polarization and infighting among his Republican Party, which had legislative majorities in Congress during the 115th Congress.
 Trump has also dismissed the "first 100 days" benchmark as an artificial milestone; however, he enacted many major policies and signed more executive orders in his first 100 days than any other president since Harry S. Truman.
 In total, he signed 28 bills, 24 executive orders, 22 memorandums, and 20 proclamations.

-Following the end of his first term on January 20, 2021, after his defeat to Joe Biden in the 2020 presidential election, Trump returned to power for a second term upon his victory in the 2024 presidential election by defeating Kamala Harris, who replaced Biden as the Democratic nominee for President after he ended his presidential campaign.
+Following the end of his first term on January 20, 2021, after his defeat to Joe Biden in the 2020 presidential election, Trump returned to power for a second non-consecutive term upon his victory in the 2024 presidential election by defeating Kamala Harris, who replaced Biden as the Democratic nominee for President after he ended his re-election campaign.
 Trump said that, on the first day of his second term, he would begin the mass deportation of illegal immigrants, close the U.S. border with Mexico, reinstate the travel bans on specific countries from his first term, end the federal government's electric vehicle incentives and pro-climate subsidies, expand domestic oil production, pardon defendants of the January 6 United States Capitol Riot of 2021, end protections for gender-affirming care, and cut federal funding for schools his administration deemed "woke".
 Trump also promised tariffs on the U.S.'s foreign trade partners, tax cuts, and a reduction of the size of the federal government.